astorDev/nice-shell/git/save/article/index.md

 [Makes Git 1.47x Times Nicer!](thumb.png)

-Git is awesome, but Git could be cumbersome, as well.
+Git is awesome, but Git can be cumbersome as well.
 It seems like Git developers are well aware of that problem; that's why they introduced a feature called Git Aliases.
 In this article, I'm going to introduce you to Git Aliases and guide you on how to create the one I use virtually every day!

 > If you just want a quick script for adding the command, jump straight to the [TLDR](#tldr) at the end of this article.

 ## What is Git Alias?

 Git Aliases are a way to extend `git` command line utils with new commands, perhaps giving an old command a shorter or clearer name.
-For example, we can create a one-word alias for the command showing us the information about the last commit
+For example, we can create a one-word alias for the command showing us the information about the last commit:

 ```sh
 git config --global alias.last 'log -1 HEAD'